-- We are coordinating with our farmers market organizers to monitor any closures.
+- We are coordinating with our farmers market organizers to monitor any closures and requirements.

-- Staff at farmers markets will be designated between handling food and handling money.
+- Dicot Farm staff at farmers markets will be designated between handling food and handling money.
 Washing hands will be required before any crossover between the two.

 - A hand washing station will be provided for staff.
-We have always had this for our PG County markets as a requirement of our sampling permit (although, we will not be sampling anymore as a precaution).
+We have always had this for our PG County markets as a requirement of our sampling permit.
+Note we will not be sampling any items for now.

 - We will pre-bag items as much as possible to limit human contact.

 - In the case that our markets are closed, we’ll work with market staff and fellow farmers to develop the capacity to pre-order and deliver items to our customers in a central location or possibly to homes.
 Please check https://dicotfarm.com/findourproducts for more details.
 We will update you with any changes if this option becomes necessary.
 Please subscribe to our newsletter to receive updates.

 We appreciate your support during this crisis so much.
 Thank you for being amazing customers and we look forward to continuing to be your farmers and getting through this together!